 Watch the video below to see 3 patients who’ve taught themselves how to walk again after spinal cord injury with the help of electrical stimulation.

 4. Stem Cell Treatment

 One of the most promising treatments to walk again after a spinal cord injury is stem cell treatments.

-Stem cells are exciting because of their ability to divide infinitely and become various types of cells.
+Stem cells are exciting because of their ability to divide infinitely and differentiate into various types of cells.

-However, just like electrical stimulation, this treatment to walk again after a spinal cord injury is still being researched and needs further development.
+Just like electrical stimulation, stem cell treatment for spinal cord injury recovery is still being researched and developed.